dotmpe/ok-lcars-sdk/ReadMe.rst

 The ultimate goal would be some sort of multi-screen app, where a multihead or even multihost system would run dedicated displays on different monitors.
-However, the focus for this project is on fooling around, and playing with (a) certain type(s) of LCARS rendering.
+However, the focus for this project is on fooling around, and playing with (a) certain type(s) of LCARS rendering...

-I don't have a lot of time for this project, but
+I don't have a lot of time for this project, so updates are scarce and the plan/timeline is highly hypothetical.
+But I do try to make every version work completely, and add something interesting.

+The last published version is on the `master` branch.
+For a completely up-to-date development snapshot have a look at the current release branch: `r0.0 <https://github.com/dotmpe/ok-lcars-sdk/tree/r0.0>`_.

+To check when the example site was last updated, see `the sub-folder in my dotmpe.github.io <https://github.com/dotmpe/dotmpe.github.io/tree/master/ok-lcars-sdk>`_ repo.

 Contents